ajaarma/snv/README.md

 ### Step -3: ###

-   Generate all the shell scripts that can be incorporated into any HPC cluster network.
+   Generate all the shell scripts that can be incorporated into user specific HPC cluster network.

 ##### Command: #####
 	$ python processSNV.py 	-a <USER-XML-FILE>